(Want to receive more corruption report updates? Subscribe here!)

 While corruption at the border exists, businesses do not consider it a problematic factor for importing and exporting in Turkey (GETR 2014).
 Trade is impeded by customs procedures that lack efficiency, and exporting and importing require time-consuming paperwork to clear goods at the border (GETR 2014).
 Time-consuming bureaucracy opens the way for public officials to demand bribes in Turkey (GETR 2014), and 10 percent of Turks state to have been asked for money or gifts from customs officials (SELDI, 2014).

-There is a high risk of corruption in Turkey's public procurement sector.
+There is a high risk of corruption in Turkey’s public procurement sector.
 The legislation generally requires competitive bidding procedures in the public sector, and minimum bidding thresholds exist under which foreign companies are prohibited from bidding on public tenders (ICS 2014).
-Businesses report that corruption in public procurement is not uncommon as public funds are frequently diverted and favouritism affects decisions of government officials (GCR 2015-2016).
+Businesses report that corruption in public procurement is not uncommon as public funds are frequently diverted and favoritism affects decisions of government officials (GCR 2015-2016).
 Tender notices and business opportunities are published on the website of the Public Procurement Authority (in Turkish).
 Despite reforms, critics find that there is a bias by government officials to award large contracts to firms related to the ruling AKP Party (ICS 2015).
-Companies should take note of offset regulations: for public contracts above USD 5 million, companies must invest up to 50 percent of contract value and "add value" to the sector (European Commission, Oct.
+Companies should take note of offset regulations: for public contracts above USD 5 million, companies must invest up to 50 percent of contract value and “add value” to the sector (European Commission, Oct.
 2014; ICS 2015).

 An investigation into sons of cabinet ministers over corruption in public tender construction projects in Istanbul alleged that bribes were paid to officials in exchange for ignoring zoning rules and approving contentious development projects (New York Times, Jan.
 2014).
 Erdogan’s government has claimed that the corruption crackdown was politically motivated and the charges against all 96 suspects were dropped (Al-Monitor, Sept.
 2014).
 The government consequently faced criticism on its willingness to tackle corruption (Hurriyet Daily News, Jan.
 2015).
 Companies are recommended to use a specialised public procurement due diligence tool to mitigate corruption risks related to public procurement in Turkey.

-The Turkish Criminal Code criminalises various forms of corrupt activity, including active and passive bribery, facilitation payments, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
+The Turkish Criminal Code criminalizes various forms of corrupt activity, including active and passive bribery, facilitation payments, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
 Law on Asset Disclosure, Struggle against Bribery and Corruption, (in Turkish) and the law on Public Servants, provide regulations for gifts and hospitality.
 Enforcement of legislation varies and the government is being criticised for its lack of willingness to tackle corruption.
-The OECD Working Group on corruption, expressed concerns about Turkey's low levels of enforcement of foreign bribery legislation (OECD 2014).
+The OECD Working Group on corruption, expressed concerns about Turkey’s low levels of enforcement of foreign bribery legislation (OECD 2014).
 Other relevant legislation includes the Law on the Right to Information, the Law on the Prevention of Money Laundering, the Prevention of Laundering Proceeds of Crime Law, the Law on Public Procurement Contracts, the Public Procurement Law, the Public Financial Management and Control Law and the Act on Declaration of Property and Fight with Bribe and Corruption.
-The legislative protection of whistlerblowers is weak and insufficient (SELDI 2015).
+The legislative protection of whistleblowers is weak and insufficient (SELDI 2015).

 Turkey has ratified the United Nations Convention against Corruption (UNCAC), the OECD Anti-Bribery Convention (declining an exception for facilitation payments), the Council of Europe Criminal Law Convention on Corruption and the Council of Europe Civil Law Convention on Corruption.
 Turkey is a member of the Council of Europe Group of States against Corruption (GRECO) but has not responded to GRECO’s most recent recommendations (European Commission, Oct.
 2014).

 Freedoms of speech and of the press are guaranteed by Turkish law but are undermined by provisions of the penal code and a strict anti-terrorism law (FitW 2015).
 Turkish authorities continued cracking down on journalists with methods of imprisonment, intimidation, wiretapping and mass firings (Freedom House, 2014).
 Outlets critical of the government are frequently bought or forced out and are subject to targeted tax investigations and fines (Freedom House, 2014).
 Turkey has one of the largest numbers of imprisoned journalists in the world, and harassment of journalists is common.
-Nearly all media organisations are owned by large holding companies with interests in other sectors, contributing to self-censorship among journalists (HRR 2014).
-Social media platforms Twitter and YouTube were repeatedly blocked by Erdogan's government in an attempt to quell corruption allegations against the government (FotN 2014).
-Turkey's media environment is considered 'not free' (FotP 2015).
+Nearly all media organizations are owned by large holding companies with interests in other sectors, contributing to self-censorship among journalists (HRR 2014).
+Social media platforms Twitter and YouTube were repeatedly blocked by Erdogan’s government in an attempt to quell corruption allegations against the government (FotN 2014).
+Turkey’s media environment is considered ‘not free’ (FotP 2015).

-Turkey has a moderate tradition of civil society; while CSOs in rural areas are generally effective, CSOs that oppose the government's values often face severe operational difficulties (BTI 2014).
-The freedoms afforded CSOs following reforms carried out as part of the EU harmonisation process were scaled-back during 2014 (BTI 2014).
+Turkey has a moderate tradition of civil society; while CSOs in rural areas are generally effective, CSOs that oppose the government’s values often face severe operational difficulties (BTI 2014).
+The freedoms afforded CSOs following reforms carried out as part of the EU harmonization process were scaled-back during 2014 (BTI 2014).